yannickdils/Workshop-GettingStartedWithIaC/module 5/readme.md

 # Exercise: Create and deploy Azure Bicep templates by using Visual Studio Code

-For your toy launch website, you decide to first create a proof of concept by creating a basic Bicep template.
-In this exercise, you'll create a storage account, Azure App Service plan, and app.
+For your website, you decide to first create a proof of concept by creating a basic Bicep template.
+In this exercise, you'll create a storage account.
 Later, you'll modify the template to make it more reusable.

 During the process, you'll:

 1. Create a template that defines a single storage account resource that includes hard-coded values.
 1. Provision your infrastructure and verify the result.
-1. Add an App Service plan and app to the template.
-1. Provision the infrastructure again to see the new resources.
+1. Provision the infrastructure again to see the new resource.

 ## Prerequisites